AverageMaker/ZeroSeg/README.md

 Coding Basics
 ------------
-Whilst this library is [based on the work of Richard Hull](https://github.com/rm-hull/max7219), here are a few pointers to help get you started.
+Whilst this library is [based on the original MAX7219 work of Richard Hull](https://github.com/rm-hull/max7219) (since replaced with the [luma.led_matrix](https://github.com/rm-hull/luma.led_matrix) repo) here are a few pointers to help get you started.

 Extracting code from the main example script (*zeroseg_example.py*) is a great way to learn how to use the library and expand on it further for your own projects: